OllyMSkinner/Haptic_Ping/README.md

 - [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/)
 - [yaml-cpp](https://github.com/jbeder/yaml-cpp)
 - [Google Test](https://github.com/google/googletest)
 - University of Glasgow ENG 5220 teaching team

+We would like to thank the lecturers for the course Real time Embedded Systems, Bernd Porr and Chongfeng Wei, for all their help.
+We would also like to expresss our gratitude to Thomas O'Hara for all his guidance and support.